oneapi-src/oneAPI-samples/Frameworks/Intel_Modin/Intel_Modin_GettingStarted/README.md

-# Intel Python Modin Getting Started
+# Intel Modin Getting Started
 This Getting Started sample code show how to use distributed Pandas using the Modin package.
 It demonstrates how to use software products that can be found in the [Intel AI Analytics Toolkit powered by oneAPI](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description